benji014628/blog/cke0mlplk00rs7hs13u0xg9r1.md

 ```
 Hopefully, you see a new `tailwind.config.js` fill pop up in your project and can now start working on your project, unless you want a handy extension, into typography or both!

-## 5 Final Step
+## 5. Final Step

-Go over to your activity panel, click on the symbol with those four boxes, and search `Tailwind CSS IntelliSense` and press install.
+Go over to your activity panel, click on the symbol with those four boxes, and search `Tailwind CSS IntelliSense`, and press install.
 Next to install the typography plugin open up the terminal and type:

 ```
 npm install @tailwindcss/typography